robstave/Meowcards/cards/go/go-qz2-a.md

 What makes Go particularly suitable for CLI tools?

-A) GUI support
+- A. GUI support
-B) Fast compilation, static linking, and cross-compilation
+- B. Fast compilation, static linking, and cross-compilation
-C) Database connectivity
+- C. Database connectivity
-D) Web framework support
+- D. Web framework support

 ### Back

-**B) Fast compilation, static linking, and cross-compilation**
+**B. Fast compilation, static linking, and cross-compilation**

 Go's fast build times, self-contained binaries, and easy cross-compilation make it excellent for building CLI tools that can be distributed as single executables.